adrienfort/PoCorn/README.md

     </a>
 </p>

-> :rocket: Don't hesitate to follow us on our different networks, and put a star 🌟 on `PoC's` repositories
+> 🚀 Don't hesitate to follow us on our different networks, and put a star 🌟 on `PoC's` repositories

 > Made with :heart: by PoC